 Amatrice (pic n°5) is the final stop of this tour in Sabina area.
 You will get there in twenty kilometers of driving, near the border between the regions of Umbria, Marches, and Abruzzo.
 It is a truly magical place where to be pleased by the culture, traditions, landscapes, and typical local food products of the three regions mixed in a harmonious balance. ( Unfortunately, Amatrice was severely damaged during the earthquake in 2016.)

 Here, you can taste the famous spaghetti Amatriciana (pic central), which means pasta seasoned with bacon and tomato sauce.
 This pasta was born in the late eighteenth century from "pasta gricia", an ancient country pasta dish invented in Grisciano, not far from here.

-Amatrice is also called the "Town of a Hundred Churches".
-You should visit the most beautiful ones, such as St. Francis's Church (pic n°6) and St. Augustine's Church, located in the town center.
+Amatrice is also called the "Town of a Hundred Churches", such as St. Francis's Church (pic n°6) and St. Augustine's Church, located in the town center.
 Parts of both of these churches have also collapsed after the devastating earthquake in 2016.

 On the outskirts of the town, do not miss Church of San Cipriano in Villa San Cipriano, and Church of Sant'Antonio Abate in Cornillo.

 Poggio Bustone (pic n°1); the Natural Reserve of Lakes Lungo and Ripasottile (pic n°2); Convento San Giacomo (pic n°3); Leonessa (pic n°4); Amatrice (pic n°5); St. Francis's Church (pic n°6); Spaghetti Amatriciana (pic central);